Getting a new Phone ?

 Retiring your Old Phone

-Your old phone will almost certainly contain private and confidential information all over it so to protect your identity and safeguard your data you should factory reset and wipe the phone.
+Your old phone will almost certainly contain private and confidential information all over it so to protect your identity and safeguard your data you by factory resetting and wiping your old phone.

 We recommend having the store wipe it in front of you and you should see the default out of box startup experience happen after this has been done.
 Doing a “factory reset” yourself is not hard so if you are comfortable doing it yourself, then do that.